Fall 2025 Wall Decor Trends: Oversized Art Ideas for Living Rooms

 Under-Bed Storage

-If your bed doesn’t have built-in storage, use low-profile bins or boxes that roll underneath.
-They’re perfect for storing extra clothes, shoes, or gear you don’t need every day.
+If your bed doesn’t have built-in storage, use low-profile containers that roll underneath for off-season clothing or gear.

 Multi-Use Nightstands